ctm/mb2-doc/README.md

 ```
 /join #poker
 /alias p msg mb2 p
-/p tournament monte
+/p tournament tesla
 /p speed 10
 /p join
 /p start
 ```

-Currently, everything is ephemeral; mb2 does not currently store any info in persistent storage.
+Currently, everything is ephemeral; mb2 does not currently use persistent storage.
 So, if you play a tournament the results are not yet saved for posterity.
 There are no passwords and thus nothing in place to prevent nick stealing.

 ## Desired Minimal Functionality